gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 Each argument must have a distinct name.

-The value passed to an argument can take one of four types:
+The value passed to an argument must be an expression.
+The most common types of expressions are:

 1. A *variable reference*, like `id`.